KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Background and Motivation

 \textbf{A Unified View.} These primitives are not mutually exclusive; rather, they operate at different stages of the token lifecycle.
-An ideal efficient inference system can employ Admission to \textit{filter} the input stream, Selection to \textit{focus} the attention computation, and Eviction to \textit{prune} obsolete history from the admitted set.
-As illustrated in \cref{fig:pareto}, combining Admission with Selection enables the system to push the Pareto frontier of efficiency further than either method could achieve in isolation.
+An ideal inference system can employ Admission to \textit{filter} the input stream, Selection to \textit{focus} the attention computation, and Eviction to \textit{prune} obsolete history.
+As shown in \cref{fig:pareto}, Admission acts as a pre-filter that shrinks the candidate pool for Selection, enabling compound efficiency gains that minimize both attention cost and memory footprint. \cref{fig:evict}, on the other hand, illustrates the synergy with Eviction: by filtering noise pre-write, Admission flattens the cache growth curve.
+This not only delays and reduces eviction triggers but also lowers the cumulative attention cost, effectively eliminating the ``write-then-throw'' inefficiency.
+We provide a more comprehensive survey of existing literature in Appendix~\ref{app:related_full}.